EspenKnoop/VAMOS/README.md

 # VAMOS

-This repository contains the design files for the VAMOS robot, described in "VAM: hypocycloid mechanism for efficient bio-inspired robotic gaits" (link to be added).
+This repository contains the design files for the VAMOS robot, described in "VAM: hypocycloid mechanism for efficient bio-inspired robotic gaits" (http://ieeexplore.ieee.org/document/7829272/).

 The designs are provided as-is, which is for the first prototype of the robot.
 Some manual fitting and tweaking will be required to build a smoothly-working robot, either to the design files or to the parts.